rexhip/rexhip/docs/station_block.md

 "mb_station_footer"(station := #s, mb_query := #mb_query);

-// Benefits of the header and the fotter :
+// The features bellow will only be affected by intermediate querie
+// betwwen mb_station_header and mb_station_footer.
+// The benefits are:
 //  - Logging capacities: Inside the station-udt there is logging of
 //    successfully and failed queries, which is helpful
 //    for debugging.
 See: "#s.log. ..."
-//  - "#s.out.error" a common error flag that is set if any of the
+//  - "#s.out.error" a common error flag that is set for kind of errors.
-//    intermediate queries between mb_device_footer and mb_device_header
-//    gives an error.
 //  - "#s.out.error_comm" a error flag that will be set after number
-//    of repeating queries resulting in comm. error (timeout or bad crc)
+//    of repeating queries resulting in communication error (timeout or
-//    of the intermediate queries.
-Intended
-//    to reset values when communication problems occur.
-The number of
-//    repeating timeout before the flag is set can be configured with
+//    bad crc).
+The flag is set can be configured with
 //    "#s.conf.max_repeating_comm_errors".
 //  - Only one query for each device is allowed to be executed for
 //    every loop.
-This is to avoid stations with many queries to occupy
+This will avoid one device with many queries to occupy
 //    the bus for long periods of time.
 //  - Prevent the impact of setting if-condition around queries.
 The
-//    "hiccup" effect mentioned above.
+//    "hiccup" effect.

 // For this example values are set to zero if communication problems accrue.